shahanakattil/MS-900-Lab-Content/Instructions/Module-4-M365-Security-and-Compliance.md

 1. To learn more about Customer LockBox refer to https://docs.microsoft.com/en-us/microsoft-365/compliance/customer-lockbox-requests?view=o365-worldwide.

-## Conclusion

- In this module, you learned to use Microsoft Security and Compliance features to secure your organization's data, information, and applications.
+>**Results**: In this module, you learned to use Microsoft Security and Compliance features to secure your organization's data, information, and applications.

 ## Review